Best Gay Podcasts in 2026: Listening Guide

 Mental HealthDopamine, Dating Apps, and Disconnection in Gay Men's Lives

-How dopamine loops on dating apps, hookup platforms, and social feeds shape gay men's mental health, attention, and intimacy — and what the research actually says.
+How dating apps, hookup platforms, and social feeds shape gay men's mental health, attention, and intimacy.